hindman/optopus/README.md

 take zero or more ordered parameters.

-The argparse library is a representative example in this vein: it does a reasonable job for common use cases but struggles with command-lines that require a grammar falling beyond the typical.
+The argparse library is a representative example in this vein: it does a reasonable job for common use cases but struggles with command lines that require a grammar falling beyond the typical.
 On [Stack Overflow][stack_home] and the [Python bug tracker][py_bugs], for example, one can find a variety of desired and generally sensible use cases that argparse cannot support at all or